PinelopiM/ProjectCO2/README-ProjectCO2.txt

-Examination of the technical features of cars that influence CO2 emissions
+Project Name: Examination of the technical features of cars that influence CO2 emissions
 Authors: Christian Erdmann, Pinelopi Moutesidi, Sanjana Singh

 Scope of the project